badcrocodile/cltt/README.md

 * Export timesheet for X weeks ago: `cltt export "last week"`

 ##### Other stuff you can do
+* Forget to start a timer?
+No problem: `cltt start [project ID] "45 minutes ago"`
+* Forget to stop a timer?
+No problem: `cltt stop "2 hours ago"`
+* Forget to log some times yesterday (or even last week)?
+Add new time entries on the fly `cltt add-time` and follow the prompts
 * Display all available commands: `cltt list`
 * Get help on a specific command: `cltt help add-time`
 * Show all times logged for a specific project: `cltt times`